Lazy Luddite Log

 Free-Ranging Friends

-In this post I describe a number of satirical anthropomorphic animals as inspired by both the Jethro Tull spoken word track The Hare Who Lost His Spectacles and the tradition of Aesop's Fables.
+In this satirical post I describe some anthropomorphic animals as inspired by both the Jethro Tull spoken word track The Hare Who Lost His Spectacles and the tradition of Aesop's Fables.

-It was a mild and sunny day, and the Hare had just found and put on his spare pair of spetacles.
+It was a mild sunny day, and the Hare had just found and put on his spare pair of spetacles.
 Just then, he noticed the Tortoise emerging from foliage and immediately removed his seeing aids, hiding them behind his back.
 This was because the Tortoise had recently chastised him for lacking pride in his own natural state of short-sightedness.
-The act of wearing glasses, the plodding reptile insisted, was an insult to all those who lacked supposedly 'normal' vision.
+The act of wearing glasses, the plodding reptile insisted, was an insult to all others with supposedly abnormal vision.
 The anxious Hare knew by now to never argue with the Tortoise.
 After all, the shelled creature was a firm believer in the adage 'my space my rules' and, as someone who carried his home with him, could dictate terms where ever he went.

 The Hare had only one course of action in the face of such a judgemental creature - make small-talk and then find some excuse to be elsewhere.
 He suddenly remembered that he had a lunch date with his terrific friend, the Fur Seal, down by the salty lakeshore.
 The Tortoise grunted, then sat down on the warm grass for a well-deserved nap of the righteous.